sourmash-bio/sourmash/doc/command-line.md

 Note that the `manysearch` command in
 [the branchwater plugin](https://github.com/sourmash-bio/sourmash_plugin_branchwater)
-is a fast, multithreaded vresion of `prefetch` that will search for multiple genomes in multiple metagenomes.
+is a fast, multithreaded version of `prefetch` that will search for multiple genomes in multiple metagenomes.

 `sourmash prefetch` is intended to select a subset of a large database